-Cost Sharing The portion of project costs not borne by the sponsor.
-Cost sharing should not be confused with other commitments of university resources to the principal investigator’s program, staff, equipment or facilities that are not specifically or solely related to a specific project.
+Cost Sharing The portion of project or program costs not borne by the sponsor.
+Cost sharing should not be confused with other commitments of internal university resources to the principal investigator’s program, staff, equipment or facilities that are not specifically or solely related to a specific project.
 For further information about cost sharing, see the Cost Sharing Sitelet.

 Danger Pay An allowance for ASU employees who work temporarily in a foreign area designated as a danger pay post by the US Department of State.
 Danger Pay is based on the employee's institutional base salary stated in PeopleSoft and the Department of State Allowance Rat (https://aoprals.state.gov/Web920/danger_pay_all.asp).
 This allowance is calcualted using US Department of Labor standards (eight hour work day, five day work week).
 ASU follows Federal agencies' policies that maximize the danger pay allowance to a 40-hour work week.
 Eligible days are weekdays (Monday - Friday, including university observed holidays) on which the ASU traveler spends 4 hours or more in a Danger Pay location.

 Travel time to and from the Danger Pay location does not qualify for Danger Pay.
 Danger Pay begins when the employee's plane initially lands in the danger pay location.